cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 The rules for validating a proposed block will be modified to implement PBTS.
 We will change the validation logic to ensure that a proposal is `timely`.
+The `timely` verification is adopted once the node enabled PBTS.

 Per the PBTS spec, `timely` only needs to be checked if a block has not received a Polka in a previous round.
 If a block previously received a +2/3 majority of prevotes in a round, then +2/3 of the voting power considered the block's timestamp near enough to their own currently known Unix time in that round.